Anthropology at UNT emphasizes the use of anthropological theories, methods, and perspectives to solve problems and

 Business, Technology, and Design Anthropology

 Susan Squires and Christina Wasson have extensive experience working in this area.
 It encompasses design anthropology and user-centered design, communication in the workplace, human-computer interaction, consumer behavior, diversity and globalization, and organizational anthropology.
-Drs.
-Wasson and Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
+Professor Wasson and Professor Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
 Their interests span both private and nonprofit sectors.

 Crossing Borders: Migration and Identities

 Lisa Henry and Doug Henry specialize in this area, which addresses public health, healthcare delivery, indigenous medicine, and the health issues of ethnic minorities, migrants, and/or refugees.
 We are affiliated with UNT Health Science Center at Fort Worth.